milind-prajapat/Pixelate/README.md

 ## Approach
 1. The arena was converted into a 2D matrix using image processing techniques where a particular node number denoted each square of the arena.
-2. A* path finding algorithm was used to determine the shortest path to the destination node.
+2. A-Star Path Finding Algorithm was used to determine the shortest path to the destination node.
 We used manhattan distance as the heuristic measure.
 3. Movement through one-ways was considered by disconnecting it from the graph whenever required
 4. We used the differential drive to run the bot more efficiently